By Dr. Rita Khanna

 Extend both arms in front of the body, with the fists clenched.
 Rotate the fists together, ten times clockwise, and then ten times anti-clockwise.

 Exercise 12: Elbow Bending

 Maintain the same position as in 11, but hold both arms outstretched with the hands open and the palms uppermost.
-Bend both arms at the elbows, touch the shoulders with the fingers, and then straighten the arms again.
-To complete this part of your at home Yoga workout, repeat 10 times.
+Bend both arms at the elbows, touch the shoulders with the fingers, and straighten the arms again.
+To complete this part of your at home Yoga workout, repeat ten times.

 Exercise 12: Variation-i